17 Conditional probability and learning

 \[ \begin{aligned} &\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;ambulance;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{H}}) \ , \\[1ex] &\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{H}}) \ , \\[1ex] &\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;other;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{H}}) \end{aligned} \]

 is not a probability distribution.
-Calculate the three probabilities above and check that indeed they do not sum up to one.
+Calculate the three probabilities above and check that in fact they do not sum up to 1.

 Exercise